joaop221/static-webpack-pages/README.md

 # static-webpack-pages
-a exempla of static pages using webpack
+a exemple of static pages using webpack